 I’ve always had the better relationship with my father.
 A tomboy growing up, I was his constant shadow, even on the golf course (I’m rubbish at and hate it now that I’ve tried it myself).
 I look like him (and my brother) whereas my two sisters look like my mother.
 In terms of interests, I’m a blend of the two.
 Hindsight has provided me with the insight that number 1 (the 14 year guy) had my father’s interests and my mother’s personality.
 Current guy – the bloke or Himself as I tend to refer to him online – shares interests with neither, but is close to my father personality-wise.

 Does that mean I’ve finally got it right?
 Only time will tell.

-Crazily, I’ve never thought to look at the whole ‘you marry your mother or your father’ strain of thought before a close friend mention – during a discussion about issues in her current relationship – that there were many echoes in it of her parent’s relationship.
+Crazily, I’ve never thought to look at the whole ‘you marry your mother or your father’ strain of thought before a close friend mentioned – during a discussion about issues in her current relationship – that there were many echoes in it of her parent’s relationship.

 So, did you (marry your mother or your father)?
-Do Freud’s theories have a kernal of truth, or was he just a dirty old man?
+Do Freud’s theories have a kernel of truth, or was he just a dirty old man?
 Do share these and any related thoughts here …

 © Debra Carey, 2018